probablykasper/cpc/README.md

 cargo install cpc
 ```

-To install the CLI directly, grab the appropriate binary from [cpc's Releases page on GitHub](https://github.com/probablykasper/cpc/releases), then place it wherever you normally place binaries on your OS (On Windows, you may need to edit your PATH variable or something).
+To install the CLI directly, grab the appropriate binary from [cpc's Releases page on GitHub](https://github.com/probablykasper/cpc/releases), then place it wherever you normally place binaries on your OS.

 ## CLI Usage